- House System

 Every pupil and staff member at The Beaulieu Park School is assigned a House.
 The House system is a long standing UK school tradition that creates competition, promotes good work and behaviour, encourages teamwork, provides opportunities to take on responsibilities and brings everyone in the school together.

 The Beaulieu Park School has the very highest aspirations for all of its students.
 Relentlessly fostering the value of learning and scholarship is at the heart of everything we do.
 Our belief in our students and the belief they have in themselves is uncompromising.
-Whatever their background, all of our students believe that a place at a top University is achievable for them.
-We believe that the House System helps to foster those qualities necessary to succeed beyond the classroom.
+Whatever their background, all of our students believe that a place at University is achievable for them.
+Some students will choose a different pathway, but they will consider that all options are options for them.
+We believe that the House System helps to foster those crucial personal qualities and attributes necessary to succeed beyond the classroom.

-Our aim is to equip every student with the knowledge, drive and character necessary for success at university and beyond.
-As such, our four Houses are named after some of the top performing Universities in the country (and indeed the world).
+Our focus on learning can even be found in the names of our Houses which are named after some of the top performing Universities in the country (and indeed the world).

 Our Houses are: